PavlidisLab/rdp/docs/customization.md

 ## Gene information and GO terms

-By default, RDP will retrieve the latest genes and gene-term associations from NCBI, and GO terms from [Ontobee](http://www.ontobee.org/ontology/OBI).
-Users genes and terms will be updated in the aftermath of a successful update.
+By default, RDP will retrieve the latest gene information from NCBI, and GO terms from [Ontobee](http://www.ontobee.org/ontology/OBI).
+Users genes and GO terms will be updated after a successful update.

 Gene information are obtained from [NCBI Gene FTP server](https://ftp.ncbi.nih.gov/gene/DATA/GENE_INFO/)